kenwals/BoWood-Audio/README.md

 #### Linting errors

-As Django autogenerates html and python, i had to ignore some linting issues.
-For HTML , w3 valiation errors from crispy forms happen on the contact page and the new product page.
+As Django autogenerates HTML and Python, I had to ignore some linting issues.
+For HTML, W3 validation errors from crispy forms happen on the contact page and the new product page.
 The Python ones are coming such things as migration scripts and webhooks.
 I believe these errors can safely be ignored.

 ### Project barriers and solutions